-Guide to Courses for Non-STEM Majors
+Guide To Courses for Non-STEM Majors

 Physics courses for non-STEM majors can serve a broad range of students and take a variety of forms, including general education courses for students pursuing a variety of majors or specialty courses for students from a particular non-STEM discipline.
 Because such courses can take many forms, this section focuses on general principles for designing courses that meet the needs of your institution and a broad range of students, rather than the structure or content of any particular course.
 This section provides guidance on learning about your students and the degree programs they are enrolled in and on designing courses that support students and connect physics to topics and issues they care about.
 This section also contains specific guidance on designing courses for elementary education majors.
 Non-STEM major courses can include a wide variety of topics and approaches, and some practices may not apply to specific course offerings.
 The recommendations on course content are intended to provide options to choose among, and should not all be applied to a single course.
 These courses may fulfill general education requirements as lower-division courses or, at some institutions, as upper-division general education science courses.
 Some institutions require a laboratory component for these courses.
 See the section on Instructional Laboratories and Experimental Skills for guidance on designing and evaluating laboratory experiences.
 See the section on High School Physics Teacher Preparation for guidance on preparing future high school physics teachers.
 If you have introductory physics courses that serve both STEM majors and non-STEM majors, see the sections on Introductory Courses for Life Sciences Majors and Introductory Courses for STEM Majors for additional guidance.
+The section on Implementing Research-Based Teaching in Your Classroom provides general pedagogical guidance and the section on Supporting Research-Based Teaching in Your Department provides guidance on how to use a cyclic process to design, assess, and improve courses based on student learning outcomes.

 Benefits